 I recently had a conversation with a young professional about self-esteem.
 He told me that in any social situation that he is in he feels like he is the most intelligent person in the room.
 It does not matter who is in the group or if it is in his area of expertise.
 He then went into a somewhat complicated explanation why he thought this was the case.
 I could only feel sorry for him as I realized how much of his life energies were being consumed by this process.

 The first step is to become aware of your anxiety/judgments.
-One very effective method is to either write down or speak your thoughts, which allows you not to change them but to detach from them, thus accomplishing Step #2.
+One effective method is to either write down or speak your judgmental thoughts, which allows you to separate from the, which accomplishes the second step.

 The detachment process doesn’t get rid of your judgments; they will still be there the next time you interact with the same person.
 However, in separating from your thoughts, your negativity is no long running the show.
 You don’t have to like this person but you’ve created a situation where the possibility of liking him or her one-day exists.
 At a minimum you can do business or interact with them without it disrupting your peace of mind.
 This third step is the reprogramming part of the process.